Chapter XI · revised 28 April 2026

 LLCs use operating agreements.
 Corporations use bylaws.
 If you have an LLC, you do not need bylaws.
 If you have a corporation, you do not need an operating agreement.
-This page clears up the confusion.
+The chapter below clears up the confusion.

 Quick Answer